weeedy/bedrock_floor/README.md

 dont forget to change the worldgen references between worldgen code files .. so for example if your datapack namespace is "custom" and you named your density_function "noodle.json" you have to change "minecraft:overworld/caves/noodle" to "custom:noodle" in your Noise Settings Generator Code.

+#### WHICH Y VALUES SHOULD I CHANGE?
+especially if Y default value is -64 or -60 .. we are in testing phase, maybe you also should change -40, all negative, or all Y values